Independent State and Measurement Characterization for Quantum Computers: Protocol with imperfect gates

-\emph{Bounding gate error effects.---} The effects of gate errors must be treated in a way that does not rely on any prior information on the SPAM parameters, which are assumed unknown prior to the experiment.
-This excludes using protocols like process tomography to extract the full effect of the gate in question, and substitute to replace $\Phi_{\mc{G}}$ in \cref{eqn_effective_op}.
-Protocols that estimate gate error strengths independently of SPAM offer an alternative solution to this problem.
-In particular, recently proposed cycle benchmarking (CB)~\cite{Erhard2019a} procedure is a good candidate.
-The figure of interest is the entanglement infidelity $r_e(\tilde{\mc{G}},\mc{G}) = 1 - F_e(\tilde{\mc{G}},\mc{G})$ between an ideal map $\mc{G}$ and its imperfect implementation $\tilde{\mc{G}}$, where $F_e$ is defined as
+We now take into account gate imperfections.
+The effects of gate errors must be treated in a way that does not rely on any prior information on SPAM, since they are assumed unknown.
+This prohibits using protocols like process tomography to extract the full effect of the gate in question, and substitute to replace $\Phi$ in \cref{eqn_effective_op}.
+Protocols that estimate gate error strengths independently of SPAM offer a solution to the problem.
+Here we utilize the recently proposed cycle benchmarking (CB)~\cite{Erhard2019b} procedure.
+CB estimates the process infidelity of a composite cycle (consisting of a round of the original gates $\tilde{\mc{G}}$ composed with a round of ``dressing'' gates $\tilde{\mc{D}}$), averaged over all Pauli dressing gates, namely